ImperialCollegeLondon/cardiac-plotting-genetic/gitcodes/README.md

 * Mass_univariate_analyis.py - Mass univariate analyis for associations between WT or S2S and nonimaging phenotypes in python.

-* create_synthetic - create synthetic data for the HCM paper.
+* create_synthetic.R - create synthetic data for the HCM paper.

 * 3Dplot.R - Plot the 3D LV mesh with the beta coefficient.Require orca installation from the following link: